Grey-headed woodpecker: Distribution and habitat

-The grey-headed woodpecker is found in wide parts of Central, Northern and Eastern Europe, as well as a wide belt south of the boreal coniferous forests across Asia all the way to the Pacific coast, Sakhalin and Hokkaidō.
+The grey-headed woodpecker is found in wide parts of central, northern and eastern Europe, as well as a wide belt south of the boreal coniferous forests across Asia all the way to the Pacific coast, Sakhalin and Hokkaidō.
 Its northern limit is at the border between closed coniferous and mixed forest; the southern limit is where tree steppe transitions to treeless shrubby steppe.
-In East Asia, the species is most differentiated, and south of Manchuria covers the Korean Peninsula, as well as large parts of eastern China and Farther India, the mountain forests of the Malay Peninsula.
+In East Asia, the species is most differentiated, and south of Manchuria covers the Korean Peninsula, as well as large parts of eastern China, the Himalaya, and the mountain forests of the Malay Peninsula.

-In Europe, the type subspecies breeds within a wide belt from western France to the Urals.
-It has settled medium latitudes of Scandinavia as well as Central, Eastern and Southern Europe.
+In Europe, the nominate subspecies breeds within a wide belt from western France to the Urals.
+It has settled medium latitudes of Scandinavia as well as central, eastern and southern Europe.
+In Italy, it is confined to the northernmost areas.
 There is contradictory information regarding its occurrence in Turkey.
 Most likely, several hundred pairs breed in Mittelgebirge habitats of the Pontic Mountains.
 The species is absent from the North German Plain, British Isles, Iberian Peninsula, and Mediterranean islands.
-In Italy, it is confined to the northernmost parts.